 Mortgage and compliance

 A mortgage workflow may need flood zone, census geography, regulatory geography, rooftop precision, and address validation fields.
-GeoClear can return those signals as part of a location receipt, creating a deterministic, audit-ready record of what was returned at decision time.
+GeoClear can return those signals as part of a location record, creating a deterministic, audit-ready artifact of what was returned at decision time.

-The receipt does not replace an institution's compliance obligations.
+The record does not replace an institution's compliance obligations.
 It creates an independently verifiable artifact that can support review, replay, and audit workflows.

 Insurance and climate risk